Pharmacy and GP services are available if you need them in Gloucestershire.

-Be prepared - make sure you get any prescriptions and medicines you might need before the holiday season starts
+Be prepared - make sure you get any prescriptions and medicines you might need before any holiday season starts

-Don’t forget to order your regular prescriptions in advance and make sure you collect enough medication to last throughout the festive period
+Don’t forget to order your regular prescriptions in advance and make sure you collect enough medication to last throughout any holiday period

 Remember to take your prescribed medication with you if you are visiting family or friends

 If you need an urgent prescription because you have run out of your normal prescribed medicines, most community pharmacies can help

 Keep a well-stocked medicine cabinet at home, with medicines such as paracetamol which can treat a number of everyday illnesses

 Take early action - seek advice from your local pharmacy if you have a long term health condition and are starting to feel unwell before it gets more serious.
 Further advice can be found at: www.nhs.uk/staywell

 If you do find yourself ill, injured or unwell, and are not sure where to seek help, here are a few useful pointers:

 This ASAP website www.asapglos.nhs.uk provides information about lots of health conditions, looking after yourself and where to find the right help.
 You can also download the ASAP Glos NHS App free from your App store or pop into your local Pharmacy